Licensing of Nursing Facilities (216-RICR-40-10-1)

 Purpose and Reason :

-Establishes routine testing for COVID-19 of all personnel which includes employees, as well as volunteers, students, trainees or any individual whether paid or unpaid directly employed by or under contract with the nursing home on a part time or full-time basis.
+Establishes routine testing for COVID-19 of all nursing home residents and personnel which includes employees, as well as volunteers, students, trainees or any individual whether paid or unpaid directly employed by or under contract with the nursing home on a part time or full-time basis.
 By testing all personnel routinely, the transmission of COVID-19 in nursing facilities can be reduced.

 Editorial Notes :

-The agency requested an extension to the effective dates allowed by R.I.
-Gen. Laws § 42-35-2.10 for this emergency amendment which was initially amended as an emergency on May 26, 2020.
-The extension was granted in accordance with Executive Order 20-89 which permits extensions for sixty (60) days.
-As a result of this additional extension, the effective dates have been revised and the regulation will now become ineffective on January 21, 2021.
+The agency initially requested an adjustment to the effective dates of this amendment based on the emergency amendment filed on 5/26/2020.
+They then requested an extension to the effective dates for this emergency amendment, which was granted in accordance with Executive Order 20-111 which permits extensions for sixty (60) days.
+As a result, the effective dates have been revised and the regulation will now become ineffective on March 22, 2021.

 Brief statement of Reason for Finding Imminent Peril :